xod442/stackstorm-tutorial/doc/00_init.md

 ## Install the tutorial pack

-Next, we want to install this tutorial on the system so we can use the content in further sections.
+Next, we want to install this tutorial on the system so we can use the content in upcoming sections.
 Packs are simply git repos and can be installed like so:

 ```shell
 st2 pack install https://github.com/xod442/stackstorm-tutorial.git